OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ### Setting up the backend

 After the build is successful, go to the backend URL (`http://localhost:1337` by default) in your browser.
 The **page will take a while to load as Strapi is building its codebase**.
-When it's loaded, go to the Strapi admin panel, register there and [create an access token](https://www.youtube.com/watch?v=dVQKqZYWyv4) with read permissions (remember to click i18n permissions manually).
-After creating the access token, copy it, go to the `.env` file in the project root, add the token to the `VITE_STRAPI_TOKEN` environment variable and save the file.

-### Setting up the frontend
+When it's loaded, go to the Strapi admin panel and register an admin account there for yourself.

-Once the backend is set up, you may need to [stop the containers](#stop-the-containers).
-Once the containers are stopped you must run `yarn dev` again in the project root and the frontend will now be regenerated with permissions to make calls to the backend.
-You can access the frontend at the following URL `http://localhost:5173`.
+After setting up the backend, you can access the frontend at the following URL `http://localhost:5173`.

 ### Hot reloading